Black Lives Matter Movement Music

 Bonni Maxwell is the first guest on the brand new OWN series Tanya's Kitchen Table, hosted by her dear friend and the world's best international chef Tanya Holland.

 Tanya's Kitchen Table is a part of OWN's all-new original cooking show lineup featuring celebrated African American chefs.
 The first episode featuring Bonni premieres at 1:30 p.m.
 ET/PT, 12:30 p.m.
 CT on Saturday, November 14.
+Watch a sneak peek on Youtube, or learn more about Tanya in this interview at the San Francisco Business Times

-Thank you for having me Chef Holland and big congratulations!
+Thank you for having me Chef Holland, and big congratulations!

 -Bonni